arkodasgupta0412/OpenAImer-SRIJAN25/Track1/README.md

 - Analyzed the resulting embedding space and classification performance

 ## Evaluation
-## The solutions was judged based on F1-scores.
+## The solution was judged based on F1-scores.